 Represented Family Dollar and its board in connection with a shareholder challenge to its $9 billion sale to Dollar Tree, including defeating a bid to preliminarily enjoin the shareholder vote on the merger.

-Lead counsel for the Special Committee of the Board of Yongye International in connection with a challenge to its take-private transaction, including defeating two separate preliminary injunction bids for initial and revised merger agreements.
+Lead counsel for the Special Committee of the Board of Yongye International in a stockholder challenge to its take-private transaction, including defeating two separate preliminary injunction bids for initial and revised merger agreements.

 Counsel for The Coca-Cola Company in connection with a challenge to the proposed merger of three Coke bottlers across Europe, the largest bottler merger in history and combining $12 billion in revenues.

-Counsel for the CEO of Sears in a derivative suit challenging the sale of various real estate assets.
+Counsel for the CEO of Sears in a derivative suit related to the sale of various real estate assets.